 1. Everyone wants to get their vehicle as ahead as possible in the queue

 Now since the traffic was at a standstill, I started thinking about what can be done about traffic jams so that either they can be prevented from happening in the first place or resolved quickly when it occurs.
-I then realized that a traffic jam is nothing but a situation where the roads have more vehicles than its normal capacity, i.ea capacity that can ensure smooth flow.
-In addition to that, whenever there is an obstacle, drivers start taking local decisions (that think will suit them) with no considerations about others’ movement only to realize very soon that they too are stuck.
+I then realized that a traffic jam is nothing but a situation where the roads have more vehicles than their normal capacity, i.e. a capacity that can ensure smooth flow.
+In addition to that, whenever there is an obstacle, drivers start taking local decisions (that will suit them) with no consideration about others’ movements only to realize very soon that they too are stuck.

-It is then that it dawned upon me that the Multi project environments that we usually see are not different from traffic jams.
-These environments too are chaotic and every project is perpetually stuck and the respective project managers have very little control over completion of their projects.
+It is then that it dawned upon me that the multi-project environments that we usually see are not different from traffic jams.
+These environments too are chaotic and every project is perpetually stuck and the respective project managers have very little control over the completion of their projects.

 For a better understanding let us consider this corollary.
-Every Project in a project environment is like a vehicle travelling on the path towards completion and every project manager is its driver.
-But the path towards completion is shared- they share the same resources like vehicles in traffic share the same path.
-Every project manager wants to move his project ahead and there often there is a quarrel for resources as to who gets it first.
-Like in every traffic jam scenario, in organizations too, it’s he who shouts the most who gets to go ahead.
-Just as whole place around a jam is polluted with smoke and noise, Multi project environments which are mismanaged also create a chaotic work environment bringing down the morale of those who work thereby making the execution even slower.
+Every project in a project environment is like a vehicle traveling on the path towards completion and every project manager is its driver.
+But the path towards completion is shared – they share the same resources like vehicles in traffic share the same path.
+Every project manager wants to move his project ahead and there often is a quarrel for resources as to who gets it first.
+Like in every traffic jam scenario, in organizations too, it’s he who shouts the most gets to go ahead.
+Just as the whole place around a jam is polluted with smoke and noise, multi-project environments which are mismanaged also create a chaotic work environment bringing down the morale of those who work thereby making the execution even slower.